ShadowSecurityOfficial/Shadow-Windows/README.md

 Shadow-Windows is the most hi-tech ethical hacking Windows operating system.
 Shadow-Windows is a custom Windows operating system and is part of the larger ShadowSecuritySuite, Shadow-Windows allows you to get all your favorite hacking tools on Windows instantly by using our lightweight Windows install method.

-Notice: you must have internet access for the install, if you do not the install will fail if you don't want to use internet access checkout Shadow-Full (or consider using Shadow-Live with a prebuilt vdmk image).
-(Success rate is highest when connected with ethernet, If you'd like an alternative that does not require stable internet, Shadow-Full and Shadow-Live was built for running on baremetal and not being virtualized)

 ㊙️ "The more silent you are, the more you can silence." ㊙️

 # THANKS TO: